riverloopsec/hashashin/README.md

 ## Hashashin: A Fuzzy Matching Library for Binary Ninja

+*NOTE: This readme may be out of date with regards to changes on the develop branch.
+The platform currently does not support hashing basic blocks.*

 ### Setup
 #### Prerequisites
 A valid binary ninja license is required to use this library - please ensure Binary Ninja is installed and that the Python